Women’s Wellness Retreat

 This gathering will start at the ranch on Thursday with a morning of horsemanship instruction and practice.
 After a leisurely ride in the afternoon, we will move to our back country base camp located deep within the traditional, unceded territory of the N’Quatqua and Lil’wat First Nations.

 In many ways our emergence from the social upheaval of the plague years and the current development of troubling political trends is proving to be far from our dreams of a healthy, happy and equitable society.
+The focus of this gathering is to explore how we and those who come after us can move through change in healthy, life-affirming ways.

 Meet Your Hosts